-The portfolio of the Foundation includes U.S backed notes and bonds, Louisiana agency municipal bonds, and local bank certificates of deposits insured by pledged securities, of varying maturities of four years or less, unless otherwise approved by the Executive Committee and the express written approval of two commissioners of HSD, per the Investment Policy.
-These holdings, including all certificates of deposits and cash, had a modified duration of 2.0 years, and par value (without variance for market value) of \$47,782,026.
+The portfolio of the Foundation includes U.S backed notes and bonds and Louisiana agency municipal bonds, of varying maturities of four years or less, unless otherwise approved by the Executive Committee and the express written approval of two commissioners of HSD, per the Investment Policy.
+These holdings had a modified duration of 1.1 years, and par value (without variance for market value) of \$48,226,615.
 In accordance with its investment policy, the Foundation anticipates holding all bonds and notes until maturity, unless there is opportunity for available calls, or swaps that are approved by the Board and HSD.
-As of December 31, 2022, the Foundation's investments consist of the following securities and are carried at fair value of \$46,228,343.
+As of December 31, 2023, the Foundation's investments consist of the following securities and are carried at fair value of \$47,632,404.

 Investment Type Fair Value % of Total

-LA Municipal Bonds \$ 13,776,842 29.80%

-Federal Home Loan Bank 11,047,024 23.90%
+Federal Home Loan Bank \$ 15,747,941 33.1%

-U.S. Treasury Notes 8,850,778 19.15%
+U.S. Treasury Notes 12,344,534 25.9%

+LA Municipal Bonds 10,184,005 21.4%

-Federated U.S. Treasury Cash Reserves 4,598,172 9.95%
+Federated U.S. Treasury Cash Reserves 5,961,615 12.5%

-Federal Farm Credit Bank 3,092,690 6.69%
+Federal Farm Credit Bank 2,296,777 4.8%

-Certificates of Deposit 2,013,592 4.36%

-Federal National Mortgage Association 1,885,795 4.08%
+Federal National Mortgage Association 1,097,532 2.3%

-Federal Home Loan Mortgage Corporation 963,450 2.08%

-Total \$ 46,228,343 100.0%
+Total \$ 47,632,404 100.0%

+2 2

-(A Component Unit of Hospital Service District No. 1 of Ouachita Parish)
+(A Component Unit of Hospital Service District No. 1 of Ouachita Parish) West Monroe, Louisiana

-Investments held with the fiscal agent who does not have discretionary use of the funds are composed of United States Treasury Strips, Treasury Bills, and Treasury Securities - State and Local Government Series (SLGS) which makes up the Foundation's irrevocable trust and are carried at fair value.
+Investments held with the fiscal agent who does not have discretionary use of the funds are composed of United States Treasury Strips, Treasury Bills, and Treasury Securities - State and Local Government Series (SLGS) which make up the Foundation's irrevocable trust and are carried at fair value.
 ASC Section 820 establishes the framework for measuring fair value.